My Unique Pathway Into Product Management: A Tale of Two PM’s | The Pair Program Ep18

 Join us as our hosts, Tim and Mike, talk to Product Managers Lauren Creedon and Shyvee Shi.
 Lauren is Head of Product at Goldcast, a B2B software platform for live video and digital events.
 Before that, she led the AI product org at Drift, and the smart camera product group at Hudl.
 Shyvee is a Product Manager at LinkedIn, an instructor at LinkedIn Learning, and host of the “Product Management Learning Series”.
 Shyvee overcame many challenges while transitioning into the role of PM and is passionate about helping others navigate the transition.

-In this episode you’ll hear about the unique journeys that our guests took into product management.
+In this episode, you’ll hear about the unique journeys that our guests took in product management.

 They discuss: